 Since we recover slower at high altitudes compared to lower elevations, we need more rest, and we also tend to feel colder.
 On most high-altitude trips, we are sedentary in camp, walk slowly, and tend to go to bed early — many hours are spent in the sleeping bag.
 We spend a lot of time outdoors, both when hiking and when sleeping in a tent.
 Even though we often stay indoors on some trips, conditions can be quite basic in the mountains — they are not necessarily insulated, and often only the common room is heated.
 This means we need warm clothing, often much warmer than the temperature might suggest.
 A down jacket is usually the most cherished item, and we recommend a thick & comfortable one, long and with a hood.
 It’s also a great advantage if it’s lightweight — on demanding trips or expeditions, it’s a must.
 An insulated pair of shorts or skirt is also a huge benefit.
 Otherwise, good, warm wool is essential for the inner layers.

-The sleeping bag is also crucial — don’t underestimate the importance of a (seemingly) too warm sleeping bag at high altitudes!
-Many also bring an inflatable mat — and use it on top of whatever is provided by us.
-A good pillow is also recommended, with an inflatable one being the best as it’s lightweight and compact.
-Sleeping with your head elevated — in addition to comfort — is extra important at high altitudes.
+A good sleeping bag is essential—don’t underestimate the importance of one that might even feel too warm at high altitudes!
+Many travelers also bring an inflatable sleeping mat to place on top of what’s provided, adding extra comfort and insulation.
+A quality pillow is also worth packing—an inflatable one is ideal since it's lightweight and compact.
+Sleeping with your head slightly elevated not only improves comfort but is especially helpful at high altitude.

 Trekking poles

 Using trekking poles helps you maintain better posture when walking uphill—your chest stays up and forward, making it easier to breathe compared to walking hunched over.
 They can also help reduce strain on your legs and back, and every bit of saved energy is invaluable in the long run.
 Poles also provide support when descending, easing the pressure on your knees.
-Take care of your body—it has many more adventures ahead!
+Taking care of your body is important—so that it can take you on more adventures in the future!

 Poncho